Upcoming Mission

 Our Payloads

 The payloads on Blue Ghost Mission 1 will help advance lunar research and conduct several first-of-its-kind demonstrations, including testing regolith sample collection, Global Navigation Satellite System abilities, radiation tolerant computing, and lunar dust mitigation.
+These investigations will help pave the way for humanity’s return to the Moon.
 The data captured will also benefit humans on Earth by providing insights into how space weather and other cosmic forces impact Earth, among other valuable research.

 Lunar Instrumentation for Subsurface Thermal Exploration with Rapidity (LISTER)